Cardiovascular disease (CVD) is the leading cause of death worldwide.

 In more serious cases, stronger drugs such as Plavix might be used.

-The danger with these drugs is that they can cause serious side effects.
-Aspirin causes gastric bleeding and can lead to ulcers if used over a period of time.
-While Plavix can cause hemmoraging, as it has a very small therapeutic range.
+The danger with these drugs is that they can cause serious side-effects.
+Aspirin causes gastric bleeding and can lead to ulcers if used over a period of time, while Plavix can cause hemorrhaging.

 Fish oil (omega-3) is one of the best agents for thinning the blood and making it less sticky.
-It is ideal to use vitamin E along with omega-3 supplementation because vitamin E both has an anti-clotting effect and protects the volatile fish oils from going bad (oxidizing) in the body.
+It is ideal to use vitamin E along with omega-3 supplementation, as vitamin E has both an anti-clotting effect as well as protecting the volatile fish oils from oxidizing in the body.
 Long-chain saturated fats and excessive cholesterol have the opposite effect and should thus be consumed in moderation.